chattyy/Analytics-Edge-EDx/README.md

-# Analytics-Edge-EDx
+# AnalyticsEdgeEDx
 Through inspiring examples and stories, discover the power of data and use analytics to provide an edge to your career and your life.
+In the last decade, the amount of data available to organizations has reached unprecedented levels.
+Data is transforming business, social interactions, and the future of our society.
+The following analytics methods: linear regression, logistic regression, trees, text analytics, clustering, visualization, and optimization have been applied to real-world scenarios.
+I will be using the statistical software R to build models and work with data.